Apply for funding of American Battlefield Trips for your classroom

 Funding may be revoked by the American Battlefield Trust at any time for the following reason(s): post-approval trip date change, post-approval destination change(s), number of participants change, not providing receipts in a timely and efficient manner, falsified receipts, no trip receipts, excessive guide fees, class/teacher not fulfilling their required photo, video, and thank you note requirements.

 The Field Trip Fund program requires you to submit at least seven (7) photos from your trip, a submission of a completed press release to your local newspaper (template will be provided), at least five (5) thank you notes from your students, and also requires the completion of an online exit survey by the applicant.
 Field trips will not be funded without such a commitment.

-All payments will be dispersed after the completion of your field trip, and the educator's submission of all of the of the above requirements (FTF form, video, photos, etc.), to our office, in good order.
+All payments will be dispersed after the completion of your field trip, and the educator's submission of all of the above requirements (FTF form, video, photos, etc.), to our office, in good order.

 All payments will be dispersed to the school or school district within 14-20 business days of submission to the American Battlefield Trust.